-The cutlass bearing is mounted in a bronze casting as shown in figure V.-1..
-This casting is designed to allow full flow of water throughout the length of the bearing.
+The cutlass bearing is mounted in a bronze casting which is designed to allow full flow of water throughout the length of the bearing.
 This is important because the cutlass is water lubricated.

 A cutlass bearing should last several years.
 When the bearing is new, the shaft will be tight and no lateral movement will be apparent when trying to push the shaft side to side.
 As the bearing wears, one can move the shaft slightly from side to side or up and down.
-Once that lateral movement is more than about 1/16", the bearing should be changed.
+Once that lateral movement is more than about 1/16 inch, the bearing should be changed.
+This may be caused by engine mount failure.

 Changing the bearing is a major maintenance job and might be best left to the professional yacht mechanic.
 It requires that the boat be hauled.
 The shaft must be removed by loosening the coupling set screws and pulling the shaft back through the gland.
-The four nuts on the bearing casting retaining bolts are removed.
+The four nuts on the bearings' casting retaining bolts are removed.
 The casting itself is threaded to the shaft log.
-Therefore, one must unscrew the shaft log from the casting.
+Therefore, one must screw the shaft log out from the casting.
 Once the casting is removed, it is a simple matter to drive out the cutlass.